LinkedDataFragments/Server.Java/README.md

 If no parameter is set, it looks for a default `config-example.json` in the folder of the deployed WAR file.

 ## Status
 This is software is still under development.
-It currently only supports:
+It currently supports:
-- HDT data sources
+- HDT & Jena TDB data sources
-- Turtle, NTriples, JsonLD, RDF/XML output
+- HTML, Turtle, NTriples, JsonLD, RDF/XML output

 A [more complete server](https://github.com/LinkedDataFragments/Server.js/) has been implemented for the Node.js platform.